We’re excited to announce the release of Camunda Optimize 3.5.0.

 Multi Process Reports

-You can now analyse data from multiple Process Definitions in a single report.
+You can now analyze data from multiple Process Definitions in a single report.

 With this release, you can create reports that contain multiple processes.
 This allows you to get quick overviews, for example across all open user tasks for a set of processes.
 Previously this was possible by using combined reports, but there were limitations and a lot of useful information is not available in combined reports.